Tudor-Muresan/381finalproject.github.io/_posts/2023-03-31-joint-angle.md

 [![Joint Angle Video Analysis](/assets/img/JointAngle.PNG)](https://youtu.be/v2kiBL9FuOI) *Please click on the image to be taken to the full video analysis*

 The change in these angle values was also plotted below.
 In a full inverse dynamics analysis, this curve can be differentiated into angular velocity and acceleration, then used in a dynamic equilibrium equation to solve for joint moment.
+A spreadsheet with the resultant joint angles may be found [here](https://github.com/Tudor-Muresan/Tudor-Muresan.github.io/tree/master/Python).

 ![Joint Angle During Stance Phase](/assets/img/StanceAngle.png)